chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Service level management ITIL 4 Practice Guide.md

 This process is focused on the monitoring and review of the service levels and service quality, rather than the SLA documents.
 SLAs are used extensively in this process, depending on the quality and completeness of the agreed service level information.
 In some cases, however, agreements are high level and vague, and service quality is monitored and assessed based on data that is less structured and less objective.

-Whichever way the process is carried out, the service provider needs to monitor and analyse both the measured service level data and feedback from users and customers to better understand service quality.
+Whichever way the process is carried out, the service provider needs to monitor and analyze both the measured service level data and feedback from users and customers to better understand service quality.

 This process includes the activities listed in Table 3.3 and transforms the inputs into outputs.